Coal liquefaction: Historical background

-Coal liquefaction originally was developed at the beginning of the 20th century.
+Coal liquefactions originally was developed at the beginning of the 20th century.
 The best-known CTL process is Fischer–Tropsch synthesis (FT), named after the inventors Franz Fischer and Hans Tropsch from the Kaiser Wilhelm Institute in the 1920s.
 The FT synthesis is the basis for indirect coal liquefaction (ICL) technology.
 Friedrich Bergius, also a German chemist, invented direct coal liquefaction (DCL) as a way to convert lignite into synthetic oil in 1913.

 Coal liquefaction was an important part of Adolf Hitler's four-year plan of 1936, and became an integral part of German industry during World War II.
 During the mid-1930s, companies like IG Farben and Ruhrchemie initiated industrial production of synthetic fuels derived from coal.
 This led to the construction of twelve DCL plants using hydrogenation and nine ICL plants using Fischer–Tropsch synthesis by the end of World War II.
-In total, CTL provided 92% of Germany's air fuel and over 50% of its petroleum supply in the 1940s.
+In total, CTL provided 92% of Germany's air fuel and over 50% of its petroleum supply in the 1940s, thus partially mitigating the lack of fuel for the Nazi military.
 The DCL and ICL plants effectively complemented each other rather than competed.
 The reason for this is that coal hydrogenation yields high quality gasoline for aviation and motors, while FT synthesis chiefly produced high-quality diesel, lubrication oil, and waxes together with some smaller amounts of lower-quality motor gasoline.
 The DCL plants were also more developed, as lignite – the only coal available in many parts of Germany – worked better with hydrogenation than with FT synthesis.
-After the war, Germany had to abandon its synthetic fuel production as it was prohibited by the Potsdam conference in 1945.
+After the war, Germany abandoned its synthetic fuel production as it was made responsible for losing the war, as well as prohibited by the Potsdam Conference in 1945.